Not Checking References Could Cost You Dearly

 Company offers of employment state that ‘offer of employment is provisional subject to references satisfactory to the company being received’.

-Hiring new staff can be an expensive and time-consuming process, so it’s important to get it right.
-Get in touch if you’d like some support with this.
+Hiring new staff can be an expensive and time-consuming process, so it’s essential to get it right.
+Get in touch if you’d like some support with checking references.

 Remember, Darth Vader lied on his C.V. and look how that turned out for the Ewoks.

 Don’t keep it a secret

 Did you find this blog useful?
 Think you have fellow business owners that would too?
 Feel free to share or ‘like’ using social media buttons to the left.

 Did you enjoy reading this blog? if so please sign up so you can receive them directly to your inbox each week ... keep your FOMO in check.